kontainapp/guide-examples/install/readme.md

   docker.service
   ```

-  *Note*: If Docker is not present, you can install Docker On Fedora/RHEL systems using instructions from here or for Ubuntu using these instructions.
+  *Note*: If Docker is not present, you can install Docker On Fedora/RHEL systems using (instructions from here)[https://docs.docker.com/engine/install/fedora/] or for Ubuntu using (these instructions)[https://docs.docker.com/engine/install/ubuntu/].

 # Install Kontain
 ```bash